Croome's spring plantings

 Late Spring and the warmer weather means the windows of the Temple Greenhouse can be opened.
 The Temple Greenhouse was used to house the 6th Earl of Coventry’s exotic plant collection which was heated by a fire in the bothy behind.

-Tender flowers such as crown imperial fritillary (Fritilleria imperiallis), bird of paradise (Strelitzia reginae) and the citrus trees are moved outside after being protected during the winter.
+Each year tender flowers such as crown imperial fritillary (Fritilleria imperiallis), bird of paradise (Strelitzia reginae) and the citrus trees are moved outside after being protected during the winter.

-A stroll around the grounds brings the sweet, heady scent of the lime trees which will begin to flower, the beautiful delicate fragrance of the honeysuckle and mock orange or the luxuriant fragrance of the lilac and rock rose.
+A stroll around the grounds treats you to the sweet, heady scent of the lime trees which will begin to flower, the beautiful delicate fragrance of the honeysuckle and mock orange or the luxuriant fragrance of the lilac and rock rose.

 During spring wild flowers abound at Croome.
 Around the statue of Pan, wild tulips, dog toothed violets, snakes head fritillary and anemone can be seen.

-Bluebells carpet the ground around the Temple Greenhouse in the Church Shrubbery and the Island Pavilion at the lake.
-Spend a few moments to sit at the bench near Pan is the perfect spot to to admire a sea of bluebells.
+Bluebells carpet the ground at the Temple Greenhouse, Church Shrubbery and the Island Pavilion near the lake.
+The bench near Pan is the perfect spot to to admire a sea of bluebells.

 Swathes of cheery daffodils and forget-me-nots greet you and brighten the walk along the Home Shrubbery near the Rotunda.